Courage doesn’t always roar. Sometimes courage is the quiet voice at the end of the day saying “I will try again tomorrow”.

 The best way to develop courage is to treat it like any skill.
 When you learn a new set of skills you go through a period of preparation where you are presented with the theory behind the skill; given instructions on how to work on developing that skill, and provided with coaching to help you develop the necessary mindset required to apply the skill successfully into your life and circumstances.
 When it comes to developing superhero courage, the process is no different.

 What follows within this section are some very specific guidelines that will help you to prepare yourself both physically and mentally for the development of courage.
 Many of these guidelines are quite straightforward and will be very easy to implement and practice.
 Other guidelines will seem so common sense that it will be easy to just glaze over them without giving them any further thought or attention; and that is where the danger lies — the trap that you don’t want to fall into.

 In order to develop the courage you need to achieve your desired aims in life, you will need to prepare yourself using these guidelines.
 This process requires time and effort, especially if the magnetic pull of your comfort zone is often too difficult to resist.
-Daily practice and discipline is what will be required on your part to pull this off.
+Daily practice and discipline are required on your part to pull this off.